Professional practice

 C&P 2024Leading Junior 2024

-Before taking silk, James was ranked as a leading junior in five different practice areas: commercial dispute resolution (Legal 500 Tier 1, Chambers UK and Chambers Global Band 2), civil fraud (Legal 500 Tier 1, Chambers UK Band 2, Who’s Who Legal “most highly regarded”), banking and finance (Legal 500 Tier 1, Chambers UK Band 4), commercial chancery (Chambers UK and Chambers Global, Band 1), and company and partnership (Legal 500 Tier 3).
+The directories recommend James as a silk in six different practice areas: commercial dispute resolution (Legal 500, Chambers UK and Chambers Global), civil fraud and asset recovery (Legal 500, Chambers UK, Lexology Index), banking and finance (Legal 500, Chambers UK), commercial chancery (Chambers UK and Chambers Global), international arbitration (Legal 500) and company and partnership (Legal 500).

-James is a contributing author to Civil Fraud: Law, Practice & Procedure, 1st Ed.
-(Sweet & Maxwell, 2018).
+James is a contributing author to Civil Fraud: Law, Practice & Procedure.
 He also writes regularly for the Butterworths Journal of International Banking & Financial Law.

 What Others Say